ipa-mosit/LMS/README.md

     git clone https://github.com/ipa-mosit/LMS.git

 Second thing to do to make things work smoothly is to create and activate a virtual environment.
+Note:As i use archlinux, it is enough for me to type python, you may need to type in "python3" instead.

     python -m venv envLMS
     source envLMS/bin/activate